Integer Programming

 Learning Objectives

-• Define a relaxation and mention examples of relaxations from the course.
+- Define a relaxation and mention examples of relaxations from the course.
+Also define an LP relaxation and a Lagrangian relaxation.

-• define and describe the use of valid inequalities and cuts in general and specifically with a given simple IP problem.
+- Demonstrate the use of valid inequalities and cuts in general and specifically with a given simple IP problem.
+Define Gomory cuts.

 Course Content